kwilkos/cxf/distribution/src/main/release/samples/integration/jca/inbound/README.txt

     The demo requires an application server.
 Make sure you have a running instance of an application server.

-Deploy the Apache CXF J2EE Connector
+Deploy the CXF J2EE Connector
 ===============================

-    The Apache CXF J2EE Connector must be deployed to the application server before running the demo.
+    The CXF J2EE Connector must be deployed to the application server before running the demo.
 A single resource adapter deployment will be shared by all of the demos, so this step need only be completed once.

-    How to deploy the Apache CXF J2EE Connector is dependent on your application server.
+    How to deploy the CXF J2EE Connector is dependent on your application server.
 Please consult your vendor documentation on connector deployment.
-Here are basic instructions to deploy the connector in JBoss application servers.
+Here are basic instructions to deploy the connector in JBoss, WebLogic and WebSphere application servers.

 JBoss
 -----
-Copy the connector RAR from its location in the Apache CXF installation to the JBoss deployment directory.
+Copy the connector RAR from its location in the CXF installation to the JBoss deployment directory.

   (Unix)    % cd $CXF_HOME/lib/